-2. Whip Up A Quick eCard Image
+2. Whip Up a Quick eCard

 3. Emphasize Any Matching Campaigns

-4. Blast Those Last-Minute Email Appeals
+4. Maximize Last-Minute Email Appeals

-Soft asks aside, your final, last-minute email appeals are some of the most critical messages in your entire campaign.
+Your final email appeals are some of the most critical messages in your entire campaign.
 You want to heighten the sense of urgency as December draws to a close, so plan a few emails to go out at the end of this week.

-5. Reach Out To Your Fundraisers
+5. Reach Out to Your Fundraisers

-Invite them to help give your campaign one final push.
-On that note, send them templates for last-minute email appeals they can send to their friends and family.
+Invite your heavy-hitters to help give your campaign one final push.
+To make it easier for them, send them templates for last-minute email appeals they can send to their friends and family.
 Include any stories, photos, or videos that will help them motivate their networks to give.